gnuplot/gnuplot/win/README-Windows.txt

 Encodings
 ---------

-On Windows, version 5.2 or later support command line input using all encodings supported by gnuplot, including UTF-8, see `help encoding`.
+On Windows, gnuplot version 5.2 or later support command line input using all encodings supported by gnuplot, including UTF-8, see `help encoding`.
 By default gnuplot will use an encoding which matches the system's ANSI codepage, if supported.
 We recommend to add `set encoding utf8` to your gnuplot.ini file, see below.
 Note that while Unicode input on the command line is limited to the Basic Multilingual Plane (BMP), scripts may contain all characters (as in previous versions).

 Localisation